THE FIRST RESURRECTION

 These passages refute the Amill notion that the reigning with Christ for a thousand years in Rev. 20:4 is a spiritualized reigning with Christ in heaven in the present church age.
 These texts say the reign over the nations is future, and on earth (not heaven).

-Rev. 19 & 20 proves the nations reigned over is on earth.
+earthly.
+Rev. 19 & 20 prove the nations reigned over are on earth.
 The entire

 context of Rev. 19 & 20, Armageddon through the thousand years, is